 What to serve with a dhansak?

 Make sure you have enough water to boil your rice.
 Lastly, cook your rice in the caramel water.
 The rice will take on a beautiful brown colour.
-Serve the rice hot with the chicken dhansak.
+You could even cook the rice in chicken stock.
+Serve the rice hot, with a squeeze of lemon juice and some fresh coriander, alongside the chicken dhansak.

 Other side dishes you can consider are: